Hatchini/Data-Science-Portfolio/Documentation/README.md

 # Data-Science-Portfolio

-Some examples of my Data Science technical abilities!
+Contained within this portfolio are various examples of my techinal and analytical abilities.

-Take a look and see what I'm up too!!!
+Most of which are 'personal projects' and topics that are of personal interest to me!